Duxbury, Massachusetts: Government

 On the national level, Duxbury is a part of Massachusetts's 9th congressional district, and is currently represented by Bill Keating.
 The state's senior (Class II) member of the United States Senate, elected in 2012, is Elizabeth Warren.
 The junior (Class I) senator is Ed Markey.

-On the state level, Duxbury is represented in the Massachusetts House of Representatives as a part of the Sixth and the Twelfth Plymouth districts; the Sixth includes the towns of Hanson, Pembroke, and precincts 2–6 of Duxbury.
-The Twelfth includes all or parts of the towns of Halifax, Kingston, Middleborough, Plymouth, Plympton, and precinct 1 of Duxbury.
+On the state level, Duxbury is represented in the Massachusetts House of Representatives as a part of the Sixth Plymouth district; the Sixth includes the Town of Duxbury, and portions of the Towns of Hanson, Halifax, Marshfield, and Pembroke.
 The town is represented in the Massachusetts Senate as a part of the Plymouth and Norfolk district, which includes the towns of Cohasset, Duxbury, Hingham, Hull, Marshfield, Norwell, Scituate and Weymouth.
 The town is patrolled by the First (Norwell) Barracks of Troop D of the Massachusetts State Police.

 Duxbury is governed by the open town meeting form of government, and is led by a town manager and a board of selectmen.
 The town operates its own police and fire departments, with the police station and central fire station located in the southeast and additional fire station in the northwest parts of town.
 There are two post offices in town; one is at Hall's Corner (near Goose Point) and the other is at Snug Harbor, along Duxbury Bay just south of Powder Point.

 The Duxbury Free Library is located in the heart of town, next to the John Alden House, and is a member of the Old Colony Library Network.
 The town also has a highway department, located behind the Town Hall, and a harbormaster, whose office is located next to the Duxbury Yacht Club near Snug Harbor.
 Duxbury is located within 10 mi of the Pilgrim Nuclear Power Station, and as such has a well-organized emergency management agency.
 The nearest hospitals are Jordan Hospital in Plymouth, South Shore Hospital in Weymouth, and Brockton Hospital.